-To test the efficient implementation of computational routines in Boris, benchmark comparisons with Mumax3 have been performed.
+To test the efficient implementation of computational routines in Boris, benchmark comparisons with Mumax3 [2] have been performed.
 A testing platform consisting of a GTX 980 Ti GPU in single floating precision mode on Ubuntu 20.04 was used.
 An identical simulation was configured for both programs, consisting in computing the magnetization response to a perpendicular magnetic field, with effective field contributions of demagnetizing field, exchange interaction, and applied field.
-The RK4 evaluation method was used, and the time per evaluation was measured, noting the RK4 method consists of four evaluations per time step iteration.
-The benchmarking scripts for both programs are available in the Boris GitHub repository.
-Typical results are shown in Fig. 12(a), for both 2D and 3D modes, showing the time per evaluation as a function of a total number of simulation cells N. In the 2D mode, the computational performance of Boris and Mumax3 is comparable; however, in the 3D mode Boris is found to run significantly faster.
-More information is obtained by plotting the speedup factor $(t{Mumax3}/t{Boris})$ as a function of number of z cells for a wide range of total number of computational cells, shown in Fig. 12(b).
-The pipelined convolution algorithm has been implemented up to $2^4$ cells along the z direction, thus for FFTs of up to 32 points, noting the circular convolution theorem requires doubling the input data size by zero padding when not using periodic boundary conditions.
+The RK4 evaluation method was used, and the time per evaluation was measured, noting the RK4 method consists of 4 evaluations per time step iteration.
+The benchmarking scripts for both programs are available in the Boris GitHub repository [29].
+Typical results are shown in Figure 12(a), both for 2D and 3D modes, showing the time per evaluation as a function of total number of simulation cells N. In 2D mode the computational performance of Boris and Mumax3 are comparable, however in 3D mode Boris is found to run significantly faster.
+More information is obtained by plotting the speedup factor (tMumax3 / tBoris) as a function of number of z cells for a wide range of total number of computational cells, shown in Figure 12(b).
+The pipelined convolution algorithm has been implemented up to 2 cells along the z direction, thus for FFTs of up to 32 points, noting the circular convolution theorem requires doubling the input data size by zero padding when not using periodic boundary conditions.
 This approach is found to be significantly faster compared to Mumax3, with the speedup factor also increasing with the total number of computational cells.
-Above 2 cells along the z direction, the pipelined convolution algorithm becomes less efficient than the non-pipelined algorithm; thus, 2 is the largest value for which Boris implements the pipelined convolution approach, although speedup factors above 1 are still obtained for the non-pipelined convolution mode in all 3D cases.
+Above 2 cells along the z direction the pipelined convolution algorithm becomes less efficient than the non-pipelined algorithm, thus 2 is the largest value for which Boris implements the pipelined convolution approach, although speedup factors above 1 are still obtained for the non-pipelined convolution mode in all 3D cases.